jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Half Celestial**
 Star-Lord’s **Half Celestial** power prevents him from being KO’d as long as you have a face-up main character on your side.
 However, if Star-Lord has fatal wounds and your main character gets turned face down, Star-Lord will immediately become KO’d.

+Storm You Can’t Weather This Storm is a Keyword Power, not a Super Power.

 # Sunspot
 Set: New Mutants
 **Solar Absorption**